Annotations — Since Java 5

 public static void readMinds () { ... }

-When defining your own annotations you can add annotations to it:
+When defining your own annotations, you can add other annotations to them, to define their properites.
+These additional annotations are:

 · Some annotations are for internal use only.
-Other annotations are part of the public interface of the class (or whatever) and user’s of your code need to know about them.
+Other annotations are part of the public interface of the class (or whatever) and users of your code need to know about them.
 To cause javadoc (or other similar tools) to include an annotation in the generated documentation, annotate your annotation with @Documented.
+(Remember, if you annotate something within a method, it won’t show in the Java docs regardless.)

 · You use @Target to restrict where your annotation can be applied.
-The default is anything can be annotated, but you can restrict to local variables, fields, methods, classes, or packages (see java.lang.annotation.ElementType).
-For example, to restrict some annotation to be used only on methods, use:
+The default is that anything can be annotated.
+But you can restrict your annotation to local variables, fields, methods, classes, packages, method parameters, etc. (See java.lang.annotation.ElementType) For example, to restrict some annotation to be used only on methods, use:

 @interface MyMethodAnnotation { ... }